 A managed investment fund or managed fund is a specialised type of investing entity.
-It is a special type of trust that pools together investors funds and invests them under an approved strategy.
+It is a special type of trust that pools together investors' funds and invests them under an approved strategy.
 The fund has a trustee, who oversees the investing activities and acts in the best interests of the investors.
 The trustee must obtain and maintain an Australian Financial Services License (AFSL) issued by the Australian Securities and Investments Commission (ASIC).
 Qualified professional investment managers will then buy and sell investment assets on behalf of the pool of investors.

-Managed funds are not usually listed or traded on the Australian Stock Exchange (ASX) or any other similar securities exchanges around the world.
-Instead, units are issued to fund investors (called unitholders), based on the value of the underlying investments that the managed fund holds.
+Most managed funds are not listed or traded on the Australian Stock Exchange (ASX) or any other similar securities exchanges around the world.
+Instead, units are issued to fund investors (called unitholders), based on the value of the underlying investments that the managed fund holds at the time the units are issued.